Ekansh236/Android-MP3-Player/README.md

 # MP3 Player - React Native

-A simple MP3 player app built with React Native and native Android modules using MediaPlayer API.
+A simple MP3 player app built with React Native and native Java using MediaPlayer API from Android modules.

 ## Features